latest planet(s) updated or added: 23 September 2024

 planet 6 – The Island

-We are still proud people but since we finally managed to evolve from kindergarten to primary school, we are not that embarrassed any more to confess that for centuries, we got stuck in nursery and didn’t even know that we were being silly.
+We are still proud people but since we finally managed to evolve from kindergarten to primary school, we are not that embarrassed any more to confess that for centuries, we were stuck in nursery and didn’t even know it.

 planet 21 – Communication sounds so easy